 2.1.10 Auto-Begin Editing

-On the iPad, you can configure the default preference of whether to automatically focus to show the keyboard, every time you bring up the content editor.
+On the iPad or iPhone, you can configure the default preference of whether to automatically focus to show the keyboard, every time you bring up the content editor.
 Do note also that there exists the keyboard shortcut of

 Cmd+Enter when in the content editor view to bring up and dismiss the keyboard.